Simon-K-Schaefer/ManifoldX/README.md

 ## Troubleshooting and additional information

-* The FoldX license is not perpetual and requires annual redownloads of FoldX with a refreshed license.
+* The FoldX licence is not perpetual and requires annual redownloads of FoldX with a refreshed licence.
-  The license runs out every year at 31st of December.
+  The licence runs out every year at 31st of December.

 * The pipeline works with FoldX5.0 and FoldX5.1 which produces different output energies (different forcefields).